pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 5. Done!
 All the necessary tools have been installed, and python 3 is ready to be used.
 The commands ```python -V``` or ```python3 -V``` will display python versions.
 Use ```pip3 install <packagename>``` to install packages for python 3 (eg. ```pip3 install numpy```).

 ### 3
-When I installed Philter-Zeta, it came with a virtual environment, but it didn't work properly for me—my local file paths differed.
+When I got Philter-Zeta, it came with a virtual environment, but it didn't work properly for me—my local file paths differed.
 So I learned how to set up a virtual python environment (referencing [this handy article](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-macos)).
 Again, if you're following in my steps, here's how to set a virtual environment up.
 1. ```cd ./the/proj/dir``` or ```mkdir ./the/proj/dir && cd ./the/proj/dir``` to get to the directory you want to create the virtual environment in.
 2. ```python3 -m venv python_env``` creates the virtual environment (python_env will be a new directory created in the current directory).
 This command also sets up the basic directories and files in the virtual environment.
 3. ```source python_env/bin/activate``` will activate the virtual environment.
 Now your command line prompt should look like this ```(python_env) computer-name:path/to/somewhere$```.
 To deactivate the virtual environment, just simply type ```deactivate```.